Apple MacBook Air 2018 gets Retina display, Touch ID for $1,199, available Nov. 7

 The Air was somewhat supplanted by the thinner, lighter 12-inch MacBook model, despite a starting price around $1,299.
 The new Air, however, will start at just $100 less at $1,199 for the base model, and is now the cheapest Apple laptop with a Retina display.

-The last-gen Air stays in the lineup, though, and remains the least expensive Mac laptop for cash-strapped students and schools.
+The last-gen Air stays in the lineup, for now, and remains the least expensive Mac laptop for cash-strapped students and schools.

 The new iPad Pro: Apple's other big reveal.